 This article was originally published by VICE Netherlands

-Maybe you, like me, decided at some point in your life that you'd had enough of smoking weed for a while.
-When you did, you probably experienced a plethora of positive effects: you felt more energetic, found it easier to remember things and stopped spending 20 quid a day on cheeseburgers and Doritos.
+Maybe you, like me, decided at some point in your life that you'd had enough of soft drugs for a while.
+Whether this was the beginning of a smoke-free existence or just a hopeless case of hubris is irrelevant here; the point is that you stopped smoking weed for a bit.
+When you did, you probably also experienced a plethora of positive effects: you felt more energetic, found it easier to remember things and stopped spending 20 quid a day on cheeseburgers and Doritos.

-Another thing changes when you quit the green: That's your dreams.
-A few days after I quit for the first time, I started dreaming again and those dreams seemed more vivid than ever.
-I realised that as a stoner I actually hardly ever dreamt at all, and that the few dreams I had weren't half as intense as my dreams these days.
+Another thing that happens when you give up the green, doesn't affect your wallet so much as it does your brain: That's your dreams.
+A few days after I quit smoking weed for the first time, I started dreaming again and those dreams seemed more vivid than ever.
+I realised that as a stoner, I actually hardly ever dreamt at all, and that the few dreams I had weren't half as intense as my dreams these days.
 What's up with that?

-According to Dr Hamburger, this resurgence of dreams happens because weed suppresses your REM sleep.
-When you put your rolling papers, pipe or vapourisers away for a while, your REM sleep suddenly recovers the free reign it had before you became a blacked out stoner.
+According to Dr. Hamburger, this resurgence of dreams happens because weed suppresses your REM sleep.
+When you put your rolling papers, pipe or vapourizers away for a while, your REM sleep suddenly gets the free reign it had before you became a superficially sleeping stoner

 Does this mean you can't remember anything at all when you're sleeping?
 The answer seems to be no. "You only remember the things that happen while you're awake.
 We don't remember the things that happen while we are sleeping, because we're in a lowered state of consciousness.
 That has something to do with the fact that when you're asleep, you're processing the memories of things that happened during the day and essentially filing them away in your brain."

-The less you give your brain the chance to sort this shit out during REM sleep, the more dazed and confused you are during the day.
-This may explain why the seasoned stoner will often put off tasks and decisions until the very last minute: you failed to anticipate these issues properly, which is why you're late filing your tax return again, or can't remember where you left your house keys.
+The less you give your brain the change to sort this shit out during REM sleep, the more dazed and confused you are during the day.
+This may explain why the seasoned stoner will often put off tasks and decisions until the very last minute: you failed to anticipate these issues properly, which is why you're late filing your taxes again, or can't remember where you left your house keys.

 Alcohol, surprisingly, has the opposite effect: If you go to bed shitfaced, the phases of REM sleep last longer.
 That is not to say that drinking two bottles of vodka before going to bed will help you get a good night's sleep.
-"Too much alcohol suppresses the deep sleep and gives you more REM sleep, but it makes you more restless.
+"Too much alcohol suppresses the deep sleep and gives you more REM sleep, but it makes you more restless and wake up more often.
 If you drink way too much, you'll be twisting and turning all night and keep waking up," says Hamburger.